An exceptional lawyer with a brilliant mind

 Pete undertakes judicial review of inquest decisions and rulings, and appeared for the family at the Public Inquiry into the death of Bernard “Sonny” Lodge (a prisoner who died at HMP Manchester in 1998), set up following a defective Inquest, and which reported in late 2009.
 Pete also appeared at all stages of the Middleton case; the landmark case relating to Article 2 and inquest jury verdicts which resulted in substantial changes to the law relating to narrative conclusions and the accountability of state authorities and officials.

 Pete represented the partner of Anthony Grainger, an unarmed man fatally shot in a botched police operation, at the Public Inquiry into his death, and he represented 80 victims of the Grenfell disaster during phase one of the Inquiry.
-Pete is currently instructed for bereaved families of the Manchester Arena bombing at the forthcoming inquests.
+More recently he appeared for bereaved victims of the Manchester Arena bombing outrage at the inquests and he currently leads the team representing the Covid Bereaved Families for Justice group in the UK Covid-19 Inquiry.

 Pete was one of the lawyers who drafted the Public Authorities (Accountability) Bill 2017 (‘Hillsborough Law’), and is involved in the campaign of the families to get it enacted.
 The Bill institutes a legal duty of candour and provides a ‘toolbox’ for victims to require public authorities and officials to be frank and transparent and accept responsibility for wrongdoing.
 It empowers whistleblowers and it provides for a level playing field between authorities and institutions on the one hand and victims on the other in terms of public funding for legal representation.